-While there are many potential benefits of AI, there are also concerns.
+While there are many potential benefits of AI, there are also concerns about its usage.
 Many worry that AI (like automation) will put human jobs at risk.
 And whether or not AI replaces humans at work, it will definitely shift the kinds of jobs that are necessary.
 Machine learning’s requirement for labeled data, for example, has meant a huge need for humans to manually do the labeling.

 - The Future of Life Institute brings together some of the greatest minds–from the co-founder of Skype to professors at Harvard and MIT–to explore some of the big questions about our future with machines.
-This Cambridge-based institute also has a stellar lineup on its scientific advisory board, from Nick Bostrom to Stephen Hawking to Morgan Freeman.
+This Cambridge-based institute also has a stellar lineup on its scientific advisory board, from Nick Bostrom to Elon Musk to Morgan Freeman.